Al Green (basketball): NBL (1981–1993)

 In early 1981, Green moved to Australia to play for the West Adelaide Bearcats in the National Basketball League (NBL).
 He earned All-NBL First Team in his first season.
 Following the NBL season, he moved to the Philippines where he helped the Crispa Redmanizers win the 1981 PBA Reinforced Filipino Conference.

 Green returned to the Bearcats in 1982 and won the NBL Most Valuable Player Award.
 He helped the Bearcats reach the 1982 NBL Grand Final, where they defeated the Geelong Supercats to win the NBL championship.

 Green continued on with the Bearcats in 1983 and 1984.
 In 1984, he scored 50 or more points four times, including a 71-point game.
 He subsequently earned the 1984 scoring title.
+The all-time NBL individual scoring record as of December 2024 remains Green's 71 for West Adelaide against Frankston – during a month in which he averaged 51 points, and in a season where he averaged 39.5 points per game.

-In 1985, Green joined the Adelaide 36ers.
+Green played for the North Adelaide Rockets of the SA State League in 1985, the same year he joined the Adelaide 36ers for the 1985 NBL season.
 He helped the 36ers reach the NBL Grand Final, where they lost to the Brisbane Bullets.
 He earned All-NBL First Team honours.
 In 1986, he helped the 36ers return to the grand final and won his second NBL championship, with the 36ers this time defeating the Bullets.
 He parted ways with the 36ers after the 1990 NBL season.

 Between 1991 and 1993, Green played for the Newcastle Falcons.
 He retired from the NBL in 1993 having played 340 games.
 He finished with career averages of 22.1 points, 4.2 rebounds, 3.0 assists and 1.0 steals per game.